morgenman/Computer-Science/Professional Practice/Video 2 Feedback.md

 need precautions

 Could have practiced a little bit more.
 Video was a bit choppy.
 Also, Watermark is painful.
-Window key + G has recording mode
+Window key + G has recording mode, and there are free video editors

 I think the distinction between killer robot and AI should be separated.